awwaiid/thelackthereof/content/Music.md

 updatedAt: 2023-03-25
 ---

-Here you can play all the music I've written or been involved with in one lovely place.
+START HERE!
+This page is an overview; much of the music I've written or been involved with in one lovely place.
 Also check out my [[Music Gear and Setup]]!

 These works are licensed under a [[http://creativecommons.org/licenses/by-sa/3.0/|Creative Commons Attribution-ShareAlike (CC BY-SA)]] License (or maybe CC BY-NC... feel free to ask).

 Here are a bunch of songs!
 Some of these are more proof-of-concept than anything :) .
-These include both solo efforts and collaborations, follow the links to learn more and maybe get some lyrics.
+These include both solo efforts and collaborations, follow the links to learn more and maybe get some lyrics, variations, and background.

 | Song                            | Play!                                                        |
 | --------------------------      | -----------------------------------------------              |